Depth gauge: 600m

 Dreadnought crews attracted two types of officers: prim and proper careerists, and unique eccentrics.

 The intense hopping, paired with the warped smile on Chief Engineer Monika Erke Tendercloud’s face as she stared at the pile of Magellan parts barely retaining a shape– put her squarely in the latter category.
 She was a woman barely 154 cm tall, her blond hair divided in two long tails.
-Her small stature besides, she had a fairly curvy, mature figure, and Gertrude knew for a fact she was the more senior of the two of them.
+Her small stature besides, she had a full, rounded, mature figure, and Gertrude knew for a fact she was the more senior of the two of them.
 Within those wide-draw orange eyes there was an intellect of inscrutable fathoms.

 “Stop staring at it as it is now– stop staring at my shame.
 I will inform you when it is dignified again.”